What is Bark for Schools?

 There is an entire team behind the scenes at Bark to help you and your Reviewers.
-Please reach out to us via email or via the blue chat bubble on the bottom right.
-You can request to schedule a support call, review support articles and read more on our blog.
+Please reach out to us via email or submit a ticket.
+You can request to schedule a support call, review support articles, and read more on our blog.

 Can I monitor staff with Bark for Schools?